materials SNAP have less impact on

 Similar to modal, the wood we use is not the same.
 We combine it with merino to combine the antibacterial qualities of these two materials and bring softness and suppleness.

 Now well known for its growing use in technical garments, we combine merino wool with tencel for their thermoregulatory and antibacterial qualities.
-Our wool comes from farms that respect animals and do not practice the mutilating technique of mulesing, which prevents wool loss due to bacteria.
+Our wool is sourced from farms that respect animals and do not use the mutilating technique of mulesing, which prevents the loss of wool production due to bacteria.
 100% natural and renewable.

 Similar to PE but with different properties, made from recycled fishing nets collected from the oceans, nylon is used in our Soft Shell and Shell Jackets.

 Once used for rope, we like hemp because it doesn't need irrigation or fertilizer to grow.
-What's more, it's good for soil regeneration.
+It's also good for soil regeneration.
 Its yarn is very resistant and, as it is a little rough, it is combined with organic cotton to make T-shirts that are particularly pleasant to wear.

 For technical products, natural materials are no longer sufficient.
 So we choose recycled materials.
 Our polyester comes from recycled bottles, which we transform into yarn that we can weave.
 It takes 25 bottles to obtain one yard of 900-denier PE, which is very resistant for the tops of crash-pads and for certain bags.
 We use 600 denier for the underside of crash pads and bags, and a blend of organic cotton or elastane to contribute to the lightness and strength of certain garments.